neo4j/neo4j-python-driver/docs/source/async_api.rst

 Async Auth
 ==========

-Authentication mostly works the same as in the synchronous driver.
+Authentication works the same as in the synchronous driver.
-However, there are async equivalents of the synchronous constructs.
+With the exception that when using AuthManagers, their asynchronous equivalents have to be used.

 .. autoclass:: neo4j.auth_management.AsyncAuthManager
     :members: